bluerobotics/SolarSurferAPI/README.md

 ## Overview

 This is the data API for the BlueRobotic's SolarSurfer project.
 It offers SolarSurfer command and telemetry history over a RESTful HTTP interface.
-This service is nominally located at [](http://data.bluerobotics.com/) and [http://solarsurfer.herokuapp.com/](http://solarsurfer.herokuapp.com/).
+This service is nominally located at [http://data.bluerobotics.com/](http://data.bluerobotics.com/) and [http://solarsurfer.herokuapp.com/](http://solarsurfer.herokuapp.com/).

+## Usage

+The API is capable of storing telemetry for multiple simultaneous vehicles.
+All incoming data is assigned a vehicle and a mission by the `imei` located in the incoming telemetry message.
+The `imei` (or International Mobile Station Equipment Identity) is a unique number assigned to each modem.
+When a new piece of data arrives, the API first tries to determine is there is a vehicle in the database with a matching `imei`.
+If there is a not, a new vehicle is created.
+Next, the API looks for an active mission assigned to that vehicle.
+If one does not exist, a new mission is created.
+That piece of data is then saved in the database against that mission.

-## API
+### API

 This API is nominally available at [http://surfer.bluerobotics.com/](http://surfer.bluerobotics.com/).
 There are a few available endpoints: